March 30, 2022

 Environment-specific credentials

-In most Rails apps there are at least 3 environments created by default.
+In most Rails apps, at least 3 environments are created by default.
 Those are:

 The need for this comes when third-party services/APIS out there have "live" and "test" modes.

-Stripe is a great example of this.
+Stripe is an excellent example of this.
 You can use the "test" mode to create example transactions, subscriptions, payments, and more without affecting your "live" environment.

-Keeping track of those modes gets tedious so a newer feature to application credentials is to segregate alternative credential files per environment.
+Keeping track of those modes gets tedious, so a newer feature for application credentials is to segregate alternative credential files per environment.

 This means you can have different sets of keys per environment you set.